longturn/freeciv21/docs/Coding/internationalization.rst

 Translating user-facing text is the most work-intensive part of internationalization.
 As a developer, you only need to make sure that strings are marked for translation when appropriate.
-In Freeciv21, this is done using a set of macros based on the `gettext <https://www.gnu.org/software/gettext/manual/gettext.html>`_ library.
+In Freeciv21, this is done using a set of macros based on the `gettext <https://www.gnu.org/software/gettext/manual/gettext.html>`_ library (defined in ``utility/fcintl.h``).
 The most simple one returns a translated version of a string:

 .. code-block:: cpp